Historical Stillorgan

 AD 400

 A small kingdom known as The Tuatha of Cuala is known to exist, ruled by the Ui iuin(o’Byrne) and known to be from Kildare.
 Marked out by the river dodder as the Northern Boundary, the Owendoher is the western boundary the sea to the east and to the south is the river Dargle.
 These boundaries are remarkably similar to that of Rathdown today, smaller because part of it was incorporated into new County of Wicklow in 1606.
-Even back then the area was prosperous and its affluent residents had a passion for Mead, milk and gold.
+Even back then the area was prosperous and its affluent residents had a passion for mead, milk and gold.

 1181